medavox/tuki-nuwa/text/2_vocabulary/lexicon-kanban/1 undecided/point-speck.md

-dot, point, speck, thing which is too tiny to appear more than a dot
+dot, point, speck, thing which is too tiny to appear as more than a dot